 There are numerous precautions to make sure the well-being of the food and the people who eat them.
 That’s why it’s a prevalent fallacy that when we consume chicken meat treated with antibiotics, we also get through the drugs with which these animals have ministered.

-People should figure out extensive research verifying how long antibiotics take to exit an animal’s system before the approval for use in other table animals.
+Extensive research should be conducted and reviewed to verify how long antibiotics take to exit an animal’s system before they are approved for use in other food animals.

 A specific law requires the “withdrawal period” needs to end before animals can be processed to guarantee the antibiotics leave the animal’s body.
 The US Department of Agriculture and meatpackers verify the routine testing of the meat before it exits the processing plant.
 Periodic testing is to guarantee that there are no harmful residues in the flesh for people to consume.